jose-ng/api-node-basic/Tutorial/Module-3/1_GRAPHQL.md

 GraphQL is an open source server-side technology which was developed by Facebook to optimize RESTful API calls.
 It is an execution engine and a data query language.
 In this chapter, we discuss about the advantages of using GraphQL.

+GraphQL is a query language for your API, and a server-side runtime for executing queries using a type system you define for your data.
+GraphQL isn’t tied to any specific database or storage engine and is instead backed by your existing code and data.

 ## Why GraphQL

 RESTful APIs follow clear and well-structured resource-oriented approach.
 However, when the data gets more complex, the routes get longer.
 Sometimes it is not possible to fetch data with a single request.
 This is where GraphQL comes handy.
 GraphQL structures data in the form of a graph with its powerful query syntax for traversing, retrieving, and modifying data.